Loading Racing Stats...

 Sophomore seasons are always tough on Sprint Cup Series youngsters.
 Larson certainly had his ups-and-downs last year.
 His 10 top-10 finishes and 19th-place finish in the final driver standings fell short of expectations.
 The good news is that Larson can only go up from here, and he's a great buy-low fantasy racing candidate in 2016.
 Chad Johnston has been hired to crew chief the No. 42 team and get things headed back in the right direction in this racing camp.
 It is a good move considering that the last quarter of last season was nothing to write home about for Larson and the team.
 We've been waiting a long time for him to break through to his first-career victory and it could happen in 2016.
 Needless to say, we expect a Chase berth and a middle teen's top-10 performance for Larson this season.

 The EGR development driver signed a deal to race the full Nationwide Series season with Turner Motorsports in their strong No. 32 team.
 Larson is the reigning K&N Pro Series East champion and he should challenge for Rookie of the Year in 2013.

 More Fantasy News

-Larson finished third in the Consumers Energy 400 at Michigan International Speedway Sunday afternoon.
+Larson finished second in the Folds of Honor QuikTrip 500 at Atlanta Motor Speedway Sunday afternoon.